-If a participating family who was admitted after the RAD conversion receive zero assistance and subsequently experiences a change in circumstances that would result in a HAP payment to the owner, the family must notify the HACFL of the change and request an interim reexamination before the expiration of the 180-day period.
+If a participating family who was admitted after the RAD conversion receive zero assistance and subsequently experiences a change in circumstances that would result in a

+HAP payment to the owner, the family must notify the HACFL of the change and request an interim reexamination before the expiration of the 180-day period.

-Security Deposits [24 CFR 983.259; PBV Quick Reference Guide (10/14)]
+Security Deposits [24 CFR 983.259; RAD PBV Quick Reference Guide 6/20]

 Owners are permitted to recognize security deposit amounts that have been previously provided by tenants who are in-place at the time of the RAD conversion.
-Otherwise the security deposit requirements for standard PBV apply.
+If a tenant residing in a converting project has not previously provided a security deposit, then the owner may collect a security deposit at the time of initial lease execution.
+Otherwise, the security deposit requirements for standard PBV apply.